 The three Baltic countries – Lithuania, Latvia and Estonia – have 3.3 million of working-age population.
 Half of them live in Lithuania.
 Lithuanian residents have a high educational level.
 92% of people of working age have higher or secondary education.
-Currently, it is the highest level of education among the population in the European Union (the EU average is 75.2 percent).
-Lithuania achieved this indicator in comparison with other European countries, rising from the fifth place (in 2005) to the first (2013).
+Currently, it is the highest level of education among the population in the European Union.

 Although the Baltic countries is a home to many highly skilled, educated professionals, wages in the region are relatively low.
 The minimum wage in Lithuania is one of the lowest in the European Union.
-It is 290 euro.
-The minimum wage in Latvia is 320 euro, and 355 euro in Estonia.
-The average wage in Lithuania is about 524 euro, in Estonia – 785 euro, and in Latvia – 530 euro.
+It is 555 euros.
+The minimum wage in Latvia is 430 euros, and 540 euros in Estonia.
+The average wage in Lithuania is about 1262,7 euros, in Estonia – 1396 euros, and in Latvia – 748 euros.

-As employees, people in the Baltic region are characterized by western way of thinking, loyalty, diligence, and innovativeness.
+As employees, people in the South-West region are characterized by western way of thinking, loyalty, diligence, and innovativeness.